 Whilst not being suitable for all situations, encapsulation/containment is often an inexpensive and realistic alternative to removal.

 This approach may increase the useful life of the asbestos containing material (ACM), which legally cannot be substituted with new asbestos, despite that – other than for its health implications – it may be a particularly suitable material for the purpose.

 AV Asbestos offers advice on encapsulation.
 After inspection, where an ACM (or presumed ACM) is present, has tolerable friability, and can accept the remedy, AV Asbestos offers to implement the various ACM encapsulation techniques.

-Clients with private property (i.e. those who do not have non-domestic property ‘duty holder’ responsibilities – click the duty holder link to check, if you are unsure) are not obligated to adhere to CAR 2012.
+Clients with private property (i.e. those who do not have non-domestic property ‘duty holder’ responsibilities – click the duty holder link to check, if you are unsure) are not obligated to adhere to The Control of Asbestos Regulations 2012: 2nd Edition 2013 (CAR 2012/2013).
 However, it makes sense to treat any material that contain asbestos with the utmost care; and therefore apply the gist of the regulations.
 Clients with private property may have some obligations with regard to the disposal of asbestos waste, and third-parties.

 Generally, for private clients with small quantities of asbestos waste, that they willing to remove themselves, the first point of contact for disposal is the local authority (where councils are arranged in two tiers, contact the district council).
 However, this course of action in itself presents a risk, and is not recommended, due to the expertise required to remove ACMs safety.